How To Become A Makeup Artist

 What Does a Makeup Artist Do?

-The daily tasks of a makeup artist vary widely depending on the type of makeup artist, as there are various career avenues to go down.
+The daily tasks of a makeup artist vary widely depending on the type of makeup artist, as there are various career avenues to go down and plenty of trends to keep up with.
 In the fashion and beauty industry, makeup artists will apply makeup to models according to a brief and apply the appropriate makeup to colour match their skin tone, highlight their features and demonstrate any product which needs promoting.

 What Qualifications Do I Need to Become a Makeup Artist?